vpletea/dev-setup/README.md

 # Cross-platform developer setup

-  ## Chezmoi – Manage Your Dotfiles Securely and Effortlessly
+  ## Chezmoi – Manage your dotfiles securely and effortlessly
   1. What is Chezmoi?
       - Chezmoi is a cross-platform command-line tool that helps you manage your personal configuration files (“dotfiles”) across multiple machines.
 It ensures consistency, security, and ease of updates.
   3. Key Features: